diegohaz/rest/README.md

 # set the environment variables to the heroku app (see the .env file in root directory)
 heroku config:set MASTER_KEY=masterKey JWT_SECRET=jwtSecret

-# commit and push the build files
+# commit and push the files
 git add -A
-git commit -m "Some commit message" git push heroku master
+git commit -m "Initial commit" git push heroku master

 # open the deployed app in the browser